-Jacqueline (Jackie) Phillips-Weatherly is an award-winning contemporary fiber artist and silk painter who combines her love of fabric, photography, and nature to create her artwork.
+Jacqueline (Jackie) P. Weatherly-Cadzow is an award-winning contemporary textile artist and silk painter who combines her love of fabric, photography, and nature to create beautiful artwork.
 She has a BA degree in studio art from Meredith College in Raleigh, North Carolina.

-A native of Southwest Michigan, Jackie grew up with a love for nature and art, especially drawing, painting, and photography.
-Fall is her favorite season because nature is full of astonishing color and texture during this time of year.
+A native of Southwest Michigan, Jackie grew up with a love for nature and art, especially drawing, and photography.
+Fall is her favorite season because nature is full of inspiration with astonishing color and texture.
 Her love for nature has continued throughout her adult life with her current artistic focus being some of nature’s best handiwork, ocean sea life and coastal flora and fauna.

-Jackie has moved numerous times throughout her life, including different locations throughout her career as an analyst with the federal government.
-She has exhibited her artwork in and around Ohio, Missouri, North Carolina, Michigan, Indiana, Maryland, and California.
-While living in Dayton, Ohio, Jackie was a featured artist on PBS ThinkTV’s The Art Show.
-She recently resigned from her federal position to pursue her art full-time and now lives in Raleigh, NC with her photographer husband Derek Cadzow and their two cats.
-Her studio was formerly in The Carter Building, but her studio is now located on the Pamlico River waterfront in Washington, North Carolina, two hours east of Raleigh, just off Hwy 264.
+Jackie has moved numerous times throughout her life, including three different locations during her former career as an analyst with the federal government.
+She recently resigned from her federal position to pursue her art full-time and now lives in Washington, NC with her photographer husband Derek Cadzow and their two cats.
+She has exhibited her artwork in numerous areas around the united states.
+While living in Dayton, Ohio, she was a featured artist on PBS ThinkTV’s The Art Show.
+Upon returning to Raleigh, NC in 2016, her studio was formerly in The Carter Building, but her studio is now located on the Pamlico River waterfront in Washington, North Carolina, two hours east of Raleigh, just off Hwy 264.